 Tuesday 15th March:

 After lunch, we had a visit to the tuck shop where we spent some of our pocket money.
 The afternoon activities began by exploring the conservation area to look for any signs that wildlife lived there.
-We spotted a number of holes in the ground, prints and droppings.
+We spotted an amazing badger sett, lots of prints and even droppings.
 From these clues, we had to work out which animal they belonged to.
 Next we set up small mammal hotels which we've placed in the woodland to stay overnight.
 We left them a warm bed of hay, some food and some apple for them to drink from.
 Did you know that apples hold a lot of water for our small mammals?

 Our evening teamwork activity involved using a plastic robot arm to write with.
 This was tricky and took us a lot of Determination and Collaboration to get it to work!
 Happily we were really successful!
 After dinner and writing in our diaries, we were treated to a talk from local photographer Dennis Bright who showed us all his amazing photos of local wildlife.
 Some of the baby animals were so cute - we were very impressed with him.

 Monday 14th March:

-We were all very excited to finally get to Stubbington!
-When we arrived, we loaded our luggage off the coach and headed to our dormitories.
-We began the tricky job of unpacking our clothes and organising them onto our shelves.
+And so our Stubbington adventure begins!
+After a smooth journey, we unloaded our bags and headed to our dormitories.
+Here, we began the tricky job of unpacking our clothes and organising them neatly into our own cubby holes.
 After an introduction and practise fire drill, we had our first meal at Stubbington which was delicious!
 This afternoon, we headed down to the beach where we did a range of activities.
 We set up rockpools full of different creatures.
 Some of us even found a baby crab, who scuttled around happily in his temporary home!
 Whilst the rock pools were settling, we did some fossil hunting where we found fossils there were 30-50 million years old!
 One of us was lucky enough to find a fossilised shark's tooth!
-We returned for our first free time before a class teamwork challenge!
-We had to work together to find the correct route across the tiles using our memory and communication which we found tricky!
+We returned for our first free time before a class teamwork challenge.
+We had to be like all our Norwood learning heroes to make Tangram pictures, which we found a bit of a challenge!
 We had more food followed by writing our postcards (look out for them in the next few days) before we had a wildlife talk to get us ready for the week.
 We finished with supper and showers before bed.
 We are all excited for more activities tomorrow!